ai-hero/how_to_containerize_models/README.md

 # 3 ways to containerize your ML models.

-A basic container to serve models in 3 ways - REST, message queues, cron jobs w/ Celery
+A basic container to serve models in 3 ways - REST, message queues, async jobs

-# Serving HTTP endpoint using docker compose
+# Serving the model using an HTTP endpoint

+## Running the Server

 To run the server in detached mode, we run: